tofumatt/FOSS-Pass/README.markdown

 # FOSS Pass #
 ## Link to your license. ##

-FOSS Pass allows you to link to many popular open-source licenses and even include your own info in the license text.
+FOSS Pass allowed you to link to many popular open-source licenses and even include your own info in the license text.
+It never really got used by anyone but me and I've since taken it down.
+It was a response to Google Code linking to the OSI's ugly pages with FOSS license text.

+The code is here for reference/posterity's sake.

 ### Setup ###

 You'll need a web server and [PHP 5](http://php.net) -- that's about it.
 Access to the filesystem (system/cache) for writing cache files is nice, but not required.
-Also, most modern web servers should work fine -- this app was developed on [Apache 2](http://httpd.apache.org) (mod_php) but [The FOSS Pass site itself](http://fosspass.org) runs on lighttpd 1.4 with PHP served through FastCGI.
+Also, most modern web servers should work fine -- this app was developed on [Apache 2](http://httpd.apache.org) (mod_php) but The FOSS Pass site itself ran on lighttpd 1.4 with PHP served through FastCGI.

 You might have to change the `$config['uri_protocol']` setting in **`system/application/config/config.php`** depending on your server/PHP setup.
 On Apache 2 "`AUTO`" is usually fine, but on lighttpd 1.4 with FastCGI "`REQUEST_URI`" seems to be the only setting that works.